verge-io/docs/docs/product-guide/vsan/diagnosticsguide.md

 ### Add Drive to vSAN

-Running this command allows you to manually add a drive via the UI.
+Running this command allows you to manually add a drive via the CLI with the UI.
-Drives are normally added either during the installation, or via the Nodes > Nodes Drives page.
-However adding them in that way does not allow for the addition of drives to Tier0.
+While Tiers 1+ can be provisioned in the Nodes > Node Drives page (the preferred method), this command is the only way to add Tier0 Drives.

 **Prerequisites:**
-- Drive must be physically present in the system
+- Drive(s) must be physically present in the system
-- Drive must be visible from Nodes > Nodes Drives page
+- Drive(s) must be visible from Nodes > Node Drives page

 **Usage Parameters:**